Accounting Schools in Tennessee

 Belmont University

-At the Jack C. Massey College of Business at Belmont University, students can earn a Master of Accountancy (MAcc).
-Those without an undergraduate accounting background can either independently complete the 18 hours of prerequisite credit hours or attend the Summer Accounting Institute (SAI), an intensive 10-week immersion in accounting fundamentals.
-All courses are available during the evening, offering flexibility for working professionals.
-This degree can be completed in as few as 12 months, although part-time students can take up to three years to finish the curriculum.
-Courses vary in structure, and students learn functional accounting knowledge as well as applicable business skills.
-Work experience is preferred but not required.
+At the Jack C. Massey College of Business at Belmont University (BU), students can earn an AACSB-accredited Master of Accountancy (MAcc).
+Those without an undergraduate accounting background can either independently complete the 18 hours of prerequisite credit hours or attend the Summer Accounting Institute (SAI), an intensive 12-week immersion in accounting fundamentals.
+All courses are available during the evening or on Saturdays, offering flexibility for working professionals.
+This degree can be completed in as little as 12 months, although part-time students can take up to three years to finish the curriculum.
+Students can begin during the fall, spring, or summer semester, and many classes are offered yearly, with some being offered every quarter.

 East Tennessee State University

-East Tennessee State University offers a Master of Accountancy (MAcc) degree, ideal for those seeking careers in public accounting, industry, or government.
+East Tennessee State University (ETSU) offers an AACSB-accredited Master of Accountancy (MAcc) degree ideal for those seeking careers in public accounting, industry, or government.
 Students must complete some prerequisite courses before beginning graduate courses in financial and managerial accounting, auditing, taxation, and consulting.
 The curriculum emphasizes foundational business knowledge as well as professional development skills in communication and problem-solving.
 Students choose from one of four concentrations: Taxation, Audit, Controllership, and Generalist.
-Undergraduate students at ETSU can complete their Bachelor of Business Administration (BBA) in Accounting and MAcc on an accelerated timeline.
+Undergraduate students at ETSU can complete their Bachelor of Business Administration (BBA) in Accounting and MAcc on an accelerated timeline through the BBAA/MAcc program.

 Tennessee Technological University

-At Tennessee Tech, students can earn a Master of Accountancy (MAcc) degree almost entirely online through the College of Business.
-This program is designed for working professionals.
-Most of the curriculum is delivered through online classes and focuses on the knowledge needed to prepare for the CPA examination.
+At Tennessee Technological University, also known as Tennessee Tech, students can earn a hybrid Master of Accountancy (MAcc) degree through the College of Business.
+This AACSB-accredited program is designed for working professionals.
+Most of the curriculum is delivered through online classes and focuses on the knowledge needed to prepare for the four parts of the CPA exam.
 Students also complete two weekend residencies on campus over the course of the program, studying professional development skills and the application of course content as well as networking with peers and exploring post-graduation opportunities.
 Tennessee Tech emphasizes professional certification, and the curriculum includes courses that prepare students for CPA licensure.
 Many students complete all four parts of the CPA examination over the course of the MAcc program.

 Tennessee CPA Requirements

-The Tennessee State Board of Accountancy requires CPA candidates to have at least a bachelor’s degree from an accredited college or university.
-Candidates also must have completed at least 150 semester hours, at least 30 in accounting and 24 in general business subjects.
+The Tennessee State Board of Accountancy (the Board) requires CPA candidates to have at least a bachelor’s degree from an accredited college or university.
+Candidates also must have completed at least 150 semester hours of study, with at least 30 hours in accounting and 24 in general business subjects.
 Then, individuals must pass all four sections of the CPA examination.
-After passing the examination, candidates must complete a minimum of 2,000 hours in public accounting that should also be verified by a CPA.
-Finally, after receiving the CPA designation, individuals must maintain their status by completing Continuing Professional Education (CPE) requirements, such as ethics courses or professional development activities.
+After passing the examination, candidates must complete a minimum of 2,000 hours in public accounting that must be verified by a CPA.
+Finally, after receiving the CPA designation, individuals must maintain their status by completing continuing professional education (CPE) requirements, such as ethics courses or professional development activities.

 Career Opportunities for Accounting Program Grads in Tennessee